Compare

 Snapbyte limitation

 Snapbyte.dev is not a general-purpose newsletter builder.
-It is best when your main use case is developer news, not every personal feed.
+It is best when your main use case is keeping up with software engineering and the software industry, not every personal feed.

 4Honest tradeoff